knoxite/website/content/docs/storage-backends/content.md

 ```

 ---
-### NextCloud
+### Nextcloud

-In order to use knoxite with NextCloud, you need to use the WebDav backend.
+In order to use knoxite with Nextcloud, you need to use the WebDAV backend.

 It is recommended to use a app password with knoxite.
-To generate a app password,
+To generate a app
-first, go to the settings page of your NextCloud instance.
-Navigate to the
+password first, go to the settings page of your Nextcloud instance.
+Navigate to
-Security-Section.
+the Security-Section.
 In "Devices & sessions" you can generate a app password.

 {{<lbimg src="/images/backends/owncloud_nextcloud/nextcloud_apppassword_step1.png">}}